Gravitational collapse in the AdS background and the black hole formation: Black hole formation

 \subsection{The horizon behavior}

-The collapse of a wave in an AdS-Schwarzschild black hole, as we will show, ends asymptotically into an AdS-Schwarzschild black hole again, irrespective of the wave amplitude.
-During the collapse the apparent horizon is defined by the boundary of the region where $f(t,u)=0$ vanishes.
+The collapse of a wave in an AdS-Schwarzschild black hole ends asymptotically into an AdS-Schwarzschild black hole again, irrespective of the wave amplitude.
+This is seen by the following argument.
+During the collapse of the incoming wave the apparent horizon is defined by the boundary of the trapped region leading to $f(t,u) = 0$ for our models.
 This is done numerically by setting the amplitude of the boundary source to $\epsilon=0.5$.
-FIG.\ref{fig:5a} shows the behavior of the apparent horizon, approaching asymptotically the event horizon.
-This is a typical behavior independent of the initial black hole radius and of amplitude $\varepsilon$, as may be seen from FIG.\ref{fig:5b}and FIG.\ref{fig:5}.
+Fig.\ref{fig:5a} shows the behavior of the apparent horizon, approaching asymptotically the event horizon.
+This is a typical behavior independent of the initial black hole radius and wave amplitude $\varepsilon$, as may be seen from Fig.\ref{fig:5b} and Fig.\ref{fig:5}.
 Note that the radius of the resulting black hole and the time of its formation decreases as the amplitude of the wave increases.
 The temperature of the black hole is given by $T=\frac{1}{\pi u_{0}}$, where the $u_{0}$ defines the apparent horizon radius at late time \cite{Das}.
 Therefore, the temperature of the black hole increases as the amplitude increases.
-We set the parameters of the source as $\epsilon=0.5$.
-This time we change the initial black hole radius.
-This behavior is shown in .
-This allows us to conclude that decreasing the initial black hole radius, decreases the time apparent horizon forms.
+The robustness of the algorithm is also checked in this case.
+We may note that in the case of too big time and space steps the boundary conditions may not be maintained.